you prefer, you can make your own oatmeal solution. Wrap

 to prevent itching from getting worse.

-- Use gentle soaps, such as Dove, Oil of Olay, or
+Use as little soap as possible.
+If you use soap, use a gentle one, such as Dove, Oil of Olay, or

 Basis.
 Avoid using strong soaps and deodorant soaps around blisters or a